refack/node/doc/api/fs.md

   size: 527,
   blksize: 4096,
   blocks: 8,
+  atimeMs: 1495555358452,
+  mtimeMs: 1495571896565,
+  ctimeMs: 1495571896565,
+  birthtimeMs: 1491689434171,
   atime: Mon, 10 Oct 2011 23:24:11 GMT,
   mtime: Mon, 10 Oct 2011 23:24:11 GMT,
   ctime: Mon, 10 Oct 2011 23:24:11 GMT,
   birthtime: Mon, 10 Oct 2011 23:24:11 GMT }
 ```

-Please note that `atime`, `mtime`, `birthtime`, and `ctime` are
+*Note*: `atime`, `mtime`, `birthtime`, and `ctime` are instances of
-instances of [`Date`][MDN-Date] object and appropriate methods should be used
+[`Date`][MDN-Date] object and appropriate methods should be used to compare the
-to compare the values of these objects.
-For most general uses
+values of these objects.
+For most general uses [`getTime()`][MDN-Date-getTime]
-[`getTime()`][MDN-Date-getTime] will return the number of milliseconds elapsed
+will return the number of milliseconds elapsed since _1 January 1970 00:00:00
-since _1 January 1970 00:00:00 UTC_ and this integer should be sufficient for
+UTC_ and this integer should be sufficient for any comparison, however there are
-any comparison, however there are additional methods which can be used for
+additional methods which can be used for displaying fuzzy information.
+More
-displaying fuzzy information.
-More details can be found in the
-[MDN JavaScript Reference][MDN-Date] page.
+details can be found in the [MDN JavaScript Reference][MDN-Date] page.
+`atimeMs`, `mtimeMs`, `ctimeMs`, `birthtimeMs` are of [numbers][MDN-Number]
+that hold the corresponding times.
+Their precision is platform specific.

 ### Stat Time Values